seanfisk/combootcha/UNAUTOMATED.md

   - Disable the auto-redirection of domains.
 Specifically this is annoying for `localhost`.
 Hopefully this will be synced.
 See http://cdivilly.wordpress.com/2013/08/15/disable-firefox-redirecting-to-localhost-com/.
   - Google Talk plugin needs to be blocked, as it forces a transition to the discrete GPU even when the plugin really isn't being used [i.e., not in hangouts]).

-* Dash license
+* Dash

-  Transfer it to the new machine and run `open license.dash-license`.
+  This is licensed software that is installed using Homebrew.
+Grab the license from LastPass and run `open license.dash-license`.

 * Privacy & Security approvals
   - Hammerspoon & Accessbility